 Apart from quick reflexes, the game demands a studied approach.
+"I try to analyse an opponent,"

 "I try to analyse an opponent," said Watson, playing in his first tournament.
 "I think I have a wide selection of plays and I can use whatever is needed against the person I'm playing.

-But these guys are good.
-We don't have guys like this in Toronto."
+"But these guys are good.
+We don't have guys like these in Toronto."

-Twelve of the singles entries came from the 16-member Montreal Table Hockey League, 13-year organization known as the Cartierville Table Hockey League until this season.
+Twelve of the singles entries came from the 16-member Montreal Table Hockey League, a 13-year-old organization known as the Cartierville Table Hockey League until this season.
 They get plenty of practice for tournaments, with each member playing 120 games a year before playoffs.
 Marinoff had won the league's regular-season and playoff titles.